ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > file changes recorded in a commit you can use `git show`:
 >
 > ```shell
-> $ git show [commit-hash]
+> git show [commit-hash]
 > ```
 >
 > Use one of the commit hashes from your Git history.
-To see the contents from
+To see the contents of
-> when the commit was made try:
+> a particular file from when the commit was made, try:
 >
 > ```shell
-> $ git show [commit-hash]:ingredients.md
+> git show [commit-hash]:ingredients.md
 > ```
 >
 {: .challenge}